jackalcooper/elm-graphql-module/README.md

 After upgrade it only support POST method(Elm package side.
 The generator side still send GET when it is fetching Schema).

+It's totally doable to support other HTTP method but I want to make sure the POST method works in the right right way first.